Philip Bilden: Business leadership & career

-Bilden is Chairman and Managing Partner of Shield Capital, a venture capital firm he founded to invest in emerging national security technologies.
+Bilden is Founder & Managing Partner of Shield Capital, a venture capital firm he founded to invest in emerging national security technologies.
 Shield Capital announced a strategic partnership with aerospace & defense company, L3 Harris Technologies (NYSE: LHX) to pursue early stage investments in frontier technologies including cybersecurity, artificial intelligence, autonomy, and space intelligence, surveillance, and reconnaissance (ISR).
-Bilden was a co-founding member of the private equity firm HarbourVest Partners, which manages over $42 billion in assets.
+Bilden was a co-founding member of the private equity firm HarbourVest Partners, which manages over $100 billion in assets.
 He began his career in Boston in 1991 and relocated to Hong Kong in 1996 to establish the firm's Asian subsidiary.
 Bilden was responsible for the firm's investment strategy and execution, capital raising, and client service activities throughout the Asia Pacific region, managing personnel and partnerships in multiple countries and cultures.
 Throughout his 25-year tenure at HarbourVest Partners, Bilden served in senior leadership roles in the firm's global management, including the firm's six person executive committee responsible for governance.
 He became a founding member of the firm following the management buyout of HarbourVest's predecessor company in 1997.
 He became a senior advisor of HarbourVest in January 2012.
 After 25 years at the firm, Bilden retired in 2016.

 Bilden served on the advisory boards of several international private equity partnerships, including funds managed by Archer Capital (Australia), Bain Capital Asia, Brait Capital Partners (South Africa), Castle Harlan Australian Mezzanine Partners (CHAMP), KKR Asia, Latin American Enterprise Fund, Olympus Capital (Asia), Pacific Equity Partners (Australia), TPG Asia, and Unitas Capital (Asia).
 Bilden served as inaugural Chairman of the Emerging Markets Private Equity Association 2011–2012.

 Bilden was awarded the Asia Venture Capital Journal Special Achievement award for "outstanding contribution to private equity in the region" upon completion of his 15th year managing the firm's Asia business.
 He was named among "Asia's 25 Most Influential People in Private Equity" by Asian Investor.

-Bilden served on the Board of Directors of Huntington Ingalls Industries (NYSE: HII), America's largest military shipbuilding company, from 2017-2022, including as Chairman of HII's Cybersecurity Committee.
-Bilden serves on the Board of Directors of GoSecure and Authentic8, venture capital funded cybersecurity companies, and the Advisory Board of international equity manager, Contrast Capital.
+Bilden served on the Board of Directors of Huntington Ingalls Industries (NYSE: HII), America's largest military shipbuilding company, from 2017 to 2022, including as Chairman of HII's Cybersecurity Committee.
+Bilden serves on the Board of Directors of Seasats, GoSecure, and Authentic8, and the advisory board of international equity manager, Contrast Capital.